 The vibrant flower petals on a calendula plant readily attract honey bees to your apothecary patch or garden.
 This herbal edible and medicinal plant boasts antibacterial, anti inflammatory properties.

-Even though ashwagandha is often heralded for its ability to increase sex drive and increase fertility, it has many other benefits as well.
+Even though ashwagandha is often heralded for its ability to increase libido and increase fertility, it has many other benefits as well.
 Consumption of this herb may also provide a substantial energy boost, decrease both anxiety and stress, as well as boost memory.

-During a long-term survival situation, increasing your sex drive likely will not be a priority, but enhancing and maintaining an optimal energy level surely will be.
+During a long-term survival situation, increasing your libido likely will not be a priority, but enhancing and maintaining an optimal energy level surely will be.

 Both the root and the berries from this anti-inflammatory herb is used to make natural medicine.
-Conditions ashwagandha is routinely used to treat include: hemiplegia (one-sided paralysis, back pain, OCD, ADHD, bipolar disorder, balance problems, fibromyalgia, leukoderma, tuberculosis, high blood pressure, insomnia, Parkinson’s disease, anxiety, menstrual issues, hiccups, liver disease, sugar and fat levels in the blood, as well as various tumors.
+Conditions ashwagandha is routinely used to treat include: hemiplegia (one-sided paralysis, back pain, OCD, ADHD, bipolar disorder, balance problems, fibromyalgia, leukoderma, high blood pressure, insomnia, anxiety, menstrual issues, hiccups, liver disease, and many more.

 Read more about this plant here.